vprusso/toqito/docs/tutorials.xor_quantum_value.rst

 quantum strategy is optimal, which we can represent as :math:`\omega^*(G_{CHSH}) = \cos^2(\pi/8)`.

-We can calculate the quantum value of the CHSH game using `toqito` as follows:
+We can calculate the quantum value of the CHSH game using :code:`toqito` as
+follows:

 .. code-block:: python